Advanced Sensors ☞ 𝔸𝕟𝕒𝕝𝕠𝕘 𝕀𝕟𝕡𝕦𝕥𝕤

 • A Soil Humidity Sensor.
 Two probes are inserted into the soil and current flow through the soil from one probe to the other.
 The sensor will get a resistance value by reading the current changes between the two probes and convert such resistance value into moisture content.
 The higher moisture (less resistance), the higher conductivity the soil has.

-• An Alcohol Sensor :grinning: to make a breath analiser.
+• An Alcohol Sensor :grinning: to make a breath analyzer.

 • A Gas Sensor or the MQ2.
-This sensor is suitable for detecting LPG, I-butane, propane, methane, alcohol, Hydrogen and smoke.
+This sensor is suitable for detecting LPG, isobutane, propane, methane, alcohol, Hydrogen and smoke.
 It has high sensitivity and quick response.

 • ...